crossbario/crossbar/docs/pages/programming-guide/pubsub/Retained-Events.md

 # Retained Events

-When publishing an event, the publisher can set an option (`retained=True`) in the `PublishOptions` which will cause the Broker to retain the most-recent event published to this topic.
+When publishing an event, the publisher can set an option (`retain=True`) in the `PublishOptions` which will cause the Broker to retain the even being published as the most-recent event on this topic.

 Note that [[Event History]] is similar to this feature, but not the same.